 Sociology course numbers over 300 indicate subject matter rather than level of difficulty.
 Unless indicated otherwise, prerequisites at the upper level are junior standing and an introductory course in sociology or consent of instructor.

 Most courses in sociology count toward the social studies breadth requirement.
 Courses SOC/GEN&WS 200 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies, SOC/ASIAN/GEOG/HISTORY/POLI SCI 244 Introduction to Southeast Asia: Vietnam to the Philippines, and SOC/AFRICAN/AFROAMER/ANTHRO/GEOG/HISTORY/POLI SCI 277 Africa: An Introductory Survey count toward breadth requirements in either humanities or social studies.
 The following do not count toward any breadth requirement:

 |SOC/C&E SOC 357||Methods of Sociological Inquiry||3-4|

 |SOC 496||Topics in Sociology||1-3|

 |SOC/LEGAL ST 694||Criminal Justice Field Observation||2-3|

-Professors Carlson, Emirbayer, Ermakoff, Ferree, Ford, Freeland, Fujimura, Gerber, Goldberg, Grodsky, Herd, Logan, Massoglia, Maynard, Montgomery, Oliver, Raymo, Rogers, Schaeffer, Schwartz, Seidman, Wright
+Professors Carlson, Elwert, Emirbayer, Ermakoff, Ferree, Fletcher, Ford, Freeland, Fujimura, Gerber, Goldberg, Grodsky, Lim, Logan, Massoglia, Maynard, Montgomery, Nobles, Oliver, Raymo, Rogers, Schaeffer, Schwartz, Seidman, Wright